themathgeek13/MoveHack_Mask_RCNN/README.md

+# Repository for object detection and segmentation on Indian Roads Dataset

+Scene Understanding Challenge for Autonomous Navigation in Unstructured Environments: [AutoNUE](http://cvit.iiit.ac.in/scene-understanding-challenge-2018/overview.php)

+Code for training is in the samples/india folder.

+Command for running training is: ```python3 train.py --dataset=/path/to/anue/ --weights=/path/to/mask_rcnn_india.h5```

+Command for evaluation by generating masks as per the AutoNUE evaluation requirements for instance segmentation is: ```python3 evaluation.py```.

+This code is borrowed from the [matterport Mask_RCNN repository](https://github.com/matterport/Mask_RCNN) and the README from that is below.

-# Mask R-CNN for Object Detection and Segmentation
+## Mask R-CNN for Object Detection and Segmentation

 This is an implementation of [Mask R-CNN](https://arxiv.org/abs/1703.06870) on Python 3, Keras, and TensorFlow.
 The model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.